contributte/console-extra/.docs/README.md

 - DI containers generator

     - This example is configured to generate 3 containers - 1 for production mode, 1 for debug mode and 1 for console (should be enough for every application)
-    - You don't need to add `productionMode` parameter for Nette BC, it is done automatically.
+    - You don't need to add the `productionMode` parameter for Nette BC, it is done automatically.

     ```yaml
     Contributte\Console\Extra\Cache\Generators\DiContainersCacheGenerator(